Forensic Science Mistakes and Wrongful Convictions

 Other forensic errors are purely technical.
 Consider the case of Adolf Hitler’s skull.
 For a number of years after the war ended, leading scientists from around the world were convinced that skull fragments located near the Reich Chancery Bunker belonged to the dictator.
 Decades later, however, tests confirmed that the skull fragments were female.
 The results cast doubt on the entire postwar narrative that, for many years, was accepted as gospel truth.

 Types of Problems with Forensic Science

+“Misapplication of forensic science” is the broad umbrella term that most lawyers and scientists use to describe a number of different scenarios.
 The Innocence Project report cited above highlights a number of types of problems with forensic science, including:

 - Unreliable forensic practices and methods.
 Some forensic disciplines have consistently proved to be unreliable and inaccurate.
 For example, comparing bite marks is often an inefficient way of determining who committed a crime.
 Comparing shoeprints is another unreliable example.

 - Misleading or inaccurate testimony.
 Forensic experts are often called upon to offer testimony in criminal cases, and to secure a conviction.
 Unfortunately, testimony may be overstated or understated, with the expert withholding evidence or an opinion that could exclude an individual as a suspect, or hyperbolizing the significance of evidence that suggests that a suspect is the guilty party.